 - If the premises have been in use during the lockdown, or you are open to potentially vulnerable customers, an anti-viral fogging treatment may be more efficient than a manual deep clean.

 - Check that the security system, alarms, and sensors are all working correctly, and book in a service or repair works straight away if any problems are found.

 As well as ensuring the property itself is safe to return to, it’s essential to be clear about any changes made for returning workers and customers alike.

 For most businesses, that might mean client communication, such as sending out notices, putting up signs and sharing on social media how things may have changed a little since you were last open.

 It’s also about ongoing processes and training staff to ensure each worker understands new policies such as hand washing, using shared equipment, and working in a static workspace.

-By prepping your premises, conducting a thorough clean and risk assessment, and consulting your teams on what changes are required, you will be ready and waiting for the big reopening day.
+Luckily, you will be ready and waiting for the big reopening day by prepping your premises, conducting a thorough clean and risk assessment, and consulting your teams on what changes are required.